Skip to content

 View Display

-Now let's add a view to display a simple text:
+Let's add a view to show some text:

 abap